 With limited capacity for each session, admission to the NFA is highly competitive, and there is a waiting list of applicants for future sessions.
 A recommendation letter from a Chief, Sheriff, or Agency Head is required to be considered for admission to the Academy.
 Applications will be screened and a pool of candidates selected for each session of the Academy.
 Participants are required to remain in-residence in Knoxville for the full 10 weeks.
 Classes are not generally offered on weekends, and thus, participants are free to go home on the weekends if they so choose.

-If you are interested in a particular session, please get your application packet into our office as soon as possible.
+If you are interested in a particular session, please contact Tim Schade at 865-946-3236 or Jason Jones at 865-946-3235 to confirm availability for the session.
+Once you are confirmed to have a spot in an upcoming session you are to complete an NFA application and submit.
 Once the selection committee has screened applicants, you will be informed if you have been selected.
 Once selected, you will receive an acceptance packet via email.

 Each participant is expected to be: